 How to Install Roller Blinds

 You overcame the measurement minefield and now you must face the final challenge – installing your roller blind.
 Honestly, it isn’t half as bad as you think it is, and with this very easy guide, you’ll be done in no time.
-Firstly, you need to remember how you measured for your blind.
-This affects where you attach the brackets.
+Grab a cuppa and have a quick read through our instructions to familiarise yourself before you get started.
+The tools you’ll need are: drill with 5mm drill bit, tape measure and a screw driver along with screws and suitable fixings (masonary/plasterboard) Screws and fixings are not supplied with our products.

-You’ll come across two ways of attaching your blind’s brackets: either attach them to the wall or window frame (depending on how you measured your blind in the first place).
-This is called face fix.
-To attach this, you should use a thin wood drill bit if attaching it to the window frame, or if it is going on to the wall, use a masonry drill bit with wall plugs (make sure the drill bit and the wall plugs are the same size).
+If you are fitting the blind to the wall, use a masonry drill bit with the wall plugs supplied (make sure the drill bit and the wall plugs are the same size).
 The alternative way of installing your blind is to attach these brackets to the ceiling or top of the recess with the blind hanging below, which is known as top fix.
 Again, drill a pilot hole first before using the wider drill bit and relevant wall plugs.

 Finally, attach the relevant child safety devices.
-The chain tidy will be attached to the chain when the blind arrives.
-The chain tidy should be at a maximum distance from the control mechanism, keeping the chain taut (not under excessive tension however as this could negatively affect the longevity and operation of the blind).
-Put the retaining device on the wall, mark fixing holes with a pencil, drill the holes and screw the device to the wall.
+The cord retainer should be at the maximum distance possible from the control mechanism, keeping the chain taut (but free enough to operate the blind smoothly).
+Put the retaining device on the wall, mark the hole with a pencil, drill the hole, insert a wall plug and screw the device to the wall.
 And there you go – your blind is safely up, so all that’s left is to give it a quick test.

 Changing the Roll

 If you wish to change the way the blind is rolled, which is sometimes a good idea if you are trying to avoid window handles or other protruding objects, then simply unravel the blind all the way to the metal barrel and then re-roll it in the direction you want.